-large as the female connection at the bottom of the drain pan.
+Drain.
+A drain pipe is required to carry off the wash water.
+This pipe should be at least as large as the female connection at the drain pan.
 See Fig. No. 4.
 The drain pipe should be connected to the sewer in accordance with applicable plumbing codes.
+Either one or both drain fittings may be used as desired.

-Water Supply capable of delivering 130-150°F. water with a minimum running pressure of 40 to 60 psi at the cabinet is required to properly wash off the collected dirt.
+Water Supply capable of delivering 400-1000F, water with a running pressure of 25 min. to 40 max. psi is required properly to wash off the collected dirt.
 See Table No. 2 for water flow requirements.
 A clean water supply is essential to prevent clogging of the nozzles.
 Where the supply is dirty, strainers or other filtering means (not supplied) are required.

 Water Piping.
-The hot water supply should be piped to the female fitting provided at the access panel side of the cabinet.
+The water supply should be piped to the female fitting provided at the access panel side of the cabinet.
 See Fig. 4.
 Keep piping clean during installation.
 A hand operated water valve (not supplied) is required to control the water flow.
 As an added convenience, an electrically operated water valve (not supplied) may be installed in the water line as shown in Fig. 4.
 See "Low Voltage Wiring" for connections.
 Piping and valves should not obstruct the clearance required at the access panel.